insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Prestashop/2021-12-17-Prestashop.md

 ## Attributes and Actions

-While defining a connection to an API endpoint in Prestashop, you require clear understanding about the data requirements and endpoint configurations.
+While defining a connection to an API in Prestashop, you require clear understanding about the data requirements and endpoint configurations.
 You can refer to this document to find all the endpoint details of your Prestashop installation.
-To define the endpoint in APPSeCONNECT, you need to define Actions and Entities.
+To define the endpoint in APPSeCONNECT, you need to define Schemas and Actions.
 Actions are specifically targeted for an endpoint while schema is the data needed to execute the API.
 Here is the list of some of the pre-packaged API actions defined for you which you can easily plug and play while doing your integration.

 Prestashop has a generic [API Document](https://devdocs.prestashop.com/1.7/development/webservice/) and [Authentication](https://www.postman.com/binshops/workspace/binshops-public-workspace/folder/1491681-d7d64c08-e5dc-4b93-8f01-61fa88d6096d?ctx=documentation) following the CRUD type REST API protocols.